 But what always brings me back to rewatching Death Becomes Her is how all the elements gel so smoothly.
 Everyone from composer Alan Silvestri to the film’s vast army of FX wizards are all on the same comic book page.
 Best of all, the actors and their pitch-perfect performances are never dwarfed by the dated but still-impressive special effects.

-The comedy is too dark to be everyone’s taste, likewise the tone of exaggerated non-reality; but for me, all these disparate elements coalesce to create a howlingly funny film that feels like a major studio version of those reveling-in-bad-taste underground/counterculture comedies like Andy Warhol’s BAD or John Waters’ Female Trouble (which could serve as Death Becomes Her’s subtitle).
+The comedy is perhaps too dark to be everyone’s taste, likewise the tone of exaggerated non-reality.
+But for me, all these disparate elements coalesce to create a howlingly funny film that feels like a major studio version of those reveling-in-bad-taste underground/counterculture comedies like Andy Warhol’s BAD or John Waters’ Female Trouble (which could serve as Death Becomes Her’s subtitle).

 |The arresting Isabella Rossellini is a special effect all unto herself. |

-Alluring and dangerous, she is a dynamic, unforgettable force in her brief scenes
+Alluring and dangerous, she is a dynamic, indelible force in her brief scenes

 THE STUFF OF FANTASY